 Appel Farm campers always enjoy our beautiful 25-meter swimming pool.
 Campers may choose to take swim as a Minor to learn aquatic and safety skills based on the American Red Cross Learn-to-Swim program or they can swim every day for fun during Free Choice in the late afternoon.
 The pool is also open several days each week in the mornings for early-bird lap swimming and on Sunday morning and afternoon for free swim.

 We launder campers' clothing and linens once a week, so put your camper's name on everything!
 Mark all clothing and personal belongings.
 You can use iron-on transfers, indelible ink or securely sewn labels.
-Campers are asked to put their dirty clothes and linens into the bunk’s laundry bags, which are brought to our on-site laundry facility the evening before their scheduled laundry day.
+Campers are asked to put their dirty clothes and linens into the bunk’s laundry bags, which are sent out to We Wash It Laundry Service.
 Laundry is washed, dried, folded and returned to the campers the next afternoon.